 Something I have been struggling with (and driving my husband crazy with as well) is accepting my new body.
 I really had it in my mind that losing weight would be the absolute end to my poor self-esteem.
-I have to admit used portable dishwasher it is definitely better than it was in the sense that when I leave the house, I feel very good about how I look and don’t feel like everyone is staring at the fat girl walking by.
+I have to kenmore portable dishwasher admit it is definitely better than it was in the sense that when I leave the house, I feel very good about how I look and don’t feel like everyone is staring at the fat girl walking by.

 My trouble is when the clothes are off.
 I hate Clint seeing me in my bra and underwear (or less).
 I hate when I have a tank top on or very short sleeve shirts, because of the looser skin on the inside of my arms.
 I hate my stomach, how loose it is…although it isn’t nearly as bad as I had thought it would be when I imagined myself at my goal weight.
 And I absolutely HATE my boobs.
 Well, if you can call them boobs, that is.
 The could technically be called pancakes…deflated balloons…you get the picture.
 These babies are the epitome of sad.